Skip to main content

 When does the energy price cap change?

 Ofgem reviews the energy price cap every three months.
-The next review will be for the period 1 October to 31 December 2024 and Ofgem will confirm the new price cap on 27 August 2024.
+Ofgem confirmed the next price cap for 1 January to 31 March 2025 on 25 November 2024.

 Can I get help to pay my energy bills?